 - 4 Best Warmup Exercises to Do Before a Walk

 - 7 Ways to Burn More Calories When You Walk

 - 5 Stretches You Should Do After Every Walk

 For best results, you’ll also want to do strength training at least twice a week.
 Strength training helps maintain or even build muscle—and keeps metabolism up.
 You’ll have a handful of options, and you can pick what works best for you on that particular day:

 - Take a SilverSneakers class or other group fitness class that incorporates strength training.

-- Follow along with strength moves from Stanten.
+- Follow along with strength moves for walkers from Stanten.
 You’ll start with just one.
-By the end of the month, you’ll have a five-move routine that tones your whole body.
+By the end of the month, you’ll have a five-move circuit that tones your whole body.
 (Hint: This is a great option for beginners.)

 - Try a new gym workout.
-Over the course of the month, you’ll find routines that use dumbbells, balls, and exercise machines.
+Over the course of the month, you’ll find routines that use dumbbells, balls, and resistance bands.
 (Hint: This is a great option for exercisers looking to beat boredom or try new equipment.)